marcandre259/blog/_posts/2025-04-21-crossover-design.md

-Here’s your revised post with minimal style adjustments and error corrections while preserving content:

----

 # Statistical approach to a 2 by 2 crossover design
 - [Statistical approach to a 2 by 2 crossover design](#statistical-approach-to-a-2-by-2-crossover-design)
   - [Question](#question)